aroy23/aroy23/README.md

 - I recently developed a backend pipeline at Ricoh USA to optimize metadata ingestion for RAG systems handling technical company documents

-- I'm currently interning at Amazon this summer as a Software Development Engineer Intern automating payments for delivery partners through optical character recognition and AI agents
+- I'm currently interning at Amazon this summer as a Software Engineer Intern automating payments for delivery partners through optical character recognition and AI agents

 You can contact me on [LinkedIn](https://www.linkedin.com/in/arnavroy23/) or by email: arnavroy[at]ucla[dot]edu